mishraricha1806/beacon/README.md

 Beacon is designed to behave like a senior platform architect reviewing infrastructure and operational behavior for production readiness.

-The goal is not just detecting configuration issues, but helping engineers understand WHY infrastructure becomes operationally risky.
+The goal is not just detecting configuration issues, but helping engineers understand:

+* WHY infrastructure becomes operationally risky
+* WHY consumer lag increases
+* WHY runtime degradation happens
+* WHAT operational decision engineers should take next

 ---